CrazySchrodingersCat/quiz/README.md

     ```bash
      ng serve -o

 - The frontend development server should be running at http://localhost:4200.

 Open your web browser and navigate to http://localhost:4200 to access the frontend.

+### Viewing the Web Application

+You can access and interact with the web application through the following link: [Web Application Link](https://650aa0804e15e91fa77e955c--ornate-tanuki-97011f.netlify.app/)

+Please ensure that the backend server is running locally for full functionality.